How to Make a Copy Cat Olive Garden Salad

 For a real restaurant-style experience, pick up one of these handheld rotary cheese graters and a chunk of real, fresh parmesan cheese.
 Though fresh parmesan is a little more pricey than its shelf-stable counterpart, a little of this cheese will go a long way, and it lasts quite awhile when wrapped well and stored in the refrigerator.

-Pair this recipe for Olive Garden’s salad with Katie’s version of their creamy and rich Italian Sausage and Kale Soup (known as Zuppa Toscana) to serve alongside your Olive Garden Salad.
+If you’re a fan of Olive Garden’s Zuppa Toscana, you may want to try this creamy and rich Italian Sausage and Kale Soup (known as Zuppa Toscana) to serve alongside your Olive Garden Salad.
 Add a few slices of rustic homemade bread for a delicious comforting Italian dinner at home for a fraction of the cost of eating out.

 What is your favorite restaurant dish to recreate at home?

 Copy Cat Olive Garden Salad and Dressing Recipe

 1 cup mayonnaise

 5 teaspoons granulated sugar

 1 teaspoon Italian seasoning